votejainism/jainism-party/correspondence_with_electoral_commission.md

 http://search.electoralcommission.org.uk/English/Registrations/PP6745
 So, could I register my party with only one additional officer?
 Furthermore, do additional officers not even need to be resident in the United Kingdom?

+### 29 August 2018 12:04

+Dear Ian White,

+A party requires 2 officers total.
+That could mean 1 officer who fulfils the roles of leader, nominating officer and treasurer, and 1 officer who is registered as an additional officer.
+But 1 person does not need to fill all of the roles of leader, nominating officer and treasurer, so those 2 people would meet the 2 officer requirement.

+For example, 1 officer could be the leader and treasurer roles, and another officer could be the nominating officer role.
+This would then meet the requirement of a party having 2 officers and fulfilling all of the required officer roles.

+As mentioned in previous email, there is not citizenship requirement for party officers.

+### 29 August 2018 12:36

+Again thanks very much for the prompt reply.

+So, an officer could be a resident and citizen of India and not even have visited the United Kingdom before?
+And have no intention of doing so?

+Sorry for asking you this but I don't recall this being mentioned in any of the literature I've read up to now.

+### 29 August 2018 13:49

+Dear Ian White,

+If an officer is not resident in the UK, then we will consider whether this has an impact on the parties ability to fulfil any of its obligations to the Commission.
+This most relevant to the role of treasurer as this officer role has a number of financial reporting requirements to the Commission.

+We would consider if this prevents a party from adopting its financial scheme.
+As part of an application, a party can only be registered if the Commission is satisfied that it has adopted its financial scheme.
+We may ask you to provide supporting information to demonstrate this.

+We will also consider whether this has an impact on a party’s intention to contest elections.
+As part of an application, a party makes a declaration that it intends to contest one or more elections in a part of the UK that it is registering for.
+If we have any concerns in this regard, we may request a party to provide supporting information.

+Such considerations are made on a case by case basis on the facts of each case.
+I cannot give you further guidance at this stage unless I am in receipt of an application.